Chicago Bankruptcy Lawyer

 What kind of debts are dischargeable under Chapter 7 and Chapter 11 Bankruptcy in Chicago?

 In Chapter 7 Bankruptcy in Chicago, many types of unsecured debts can be discharged, including credit card debt, medical bills, and personal loans.
 However, certain debts like student loans, child support, alimony, certain tax obligations, and criminal fines are typically non-dischargeable.
 In Chapter 11 Bankruptcy, a business in Chicago can restructure and discharge various types of debts as part of its reorganization plan, but obligations like long-term secured debts might be restructured rather than discharged.
-It’s important to note that the dischargeability of debts can vary based on individual circumstances and the nature of the debts.
+When you need bankruptcy help, turn to the team you can trust at Therman Law Offices, LTD. Associate attorney Anthony Garcia was trained by Mr. Therman and represents those in need.
+Our Chicago bankruptcy lawyer is here to help you now.

 Therman Law Offices, LTD Chicago Bankruptcy Lawyer